joinpursuit/capstone/take-home-challenge-1/README.md

   - Create a `README.md` and write down the instructions on how to get your app up and running.
 Reference a lab or project with good instructions to help guide you.
   - Steps like running `npm i` should not be taken for granted, write out each step required, like a very simple recipe to follow.
   - If a `.env` file is required, be sure to include steps for that and what the environmental variables should be.
-- If it is supposed to be deployed, make sure to include a link to your deployed application as specified.
+- If it is supposed to be deployed, make sure to include a link to your deployed application, as specified.
 - Follow all submission instructions carefully, making sure to send over the project in whatever format the company determines.

 Do not forget to `git add` and `git commit` once the basic app is working.
 Be sure to write descriptive commit messages.